etn-ccis/blui-angular-workflows/login-workflow/docs/page-customization.md

 ## Text and HTML Overrides

 Each text element within the auth workflow has the ability to be overwritten.
+These text-configuration files can be located [here](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/src/translations).

+The example below shows how to edit the English config file:

 ## Usage
 ```